libert-xyz/alwayshealthy/README.md

 ```

-## Example Use Case
+## Use Cases

-•   Kubernetes livenessProbe or readinessProbe
+* Kubernetes livenessProbe or readinessProbe
-•   Docker Compose health checks
+* Docker Compose health checks
-•   Lightweight health status for any containerized service
+* Lightweight health status for any containerized service